 The idea of a dump cake is very simple, you just dump everything into a cake pan and bake it.
 They are very simple.

 So, for example, a cherry dump cake typically takes a can of cherry pie filling, spread in the bottom of a 9x13 pan, and then you sprinkle a yellow cake mix on top, and then pour melted butter over all that and sprinkle it with chopped almonds.
 Then you bake.
 That's all there is to it, and the taste is out of this world good.
+(Also, this cherry pineapple dump cake is almost as easy and out of this world good!)

 So for a pumpkin dump cake, I was thinking that I would need something to make a pumpkin layer on the bottom of the baking dish, and then I could just top it with a dry cake mix (I had a yellow cake mix, but I'm also going to try a spice cake mix.), melted butter, and nuts.